 The Canadian Canoe Museum inspires connection, curiosity and new understanding.

-/**/ About the Event Book your spot early – this workshop fills quickly!
+/**/ Book your spot early – this workshop fills quickly!
 Create your own beautiful carved and sanded black cherry paddle and go home with all varnishing supplies to see it complete.
-Learn to use traditional hand tools in the Museum’s Preserving Skills Gallery with the help of a supportive, expert instructor, Russ Parker.* This workshop makes a terrific gift and there is no experience necessary! *Russ Parker is a Canoe Museum volunteer and supporter who retired to…Find out more »
+Learn to use traditional hand tools in the Museum’s Preserving Skills Gallery with the help of a supportive, expert instructor, Russ Parker.
+This workshop makes a terrific gift and there is no experience necessary!
+Contact Victoria for more information, or call 1-866-342-2663 x218Find out more »

 MUSEUM on the move